fanfare/disablegooglelens/CHROME.md

 ## Chrome users

 Version `0.0.3` adds a "Search Google for image" context menu item which loads image results in a new tab (instead of in the side panel).

-### Post-installation

 After installing from the [Chrome Web Store](https://chrome.google.com/webstore/detail/disable-google-lens/dkapjhgpncbeiebegegdbpgfoabdkilh), you may want to remove the old/redundant "Search image with Google Lens" context menu item; Here's how to remove it:

 - in chrome, go to: `chrome://settings/searchEngines`
 - scroll down and click the `Add` button (it's on the right-hand side)